--Adjustment for Bonus Depreciation.
-North Carolina did not adopt the 50% bonus depreciation provisions in IRC sections 168(k) or 168(n) for property placed in service for tax year 2018.
-Therefore, you must add 85% of the amount of bonus depreciation deducted on your federal return to your State return.
-Note: If you are required to addback bonus depreciation in tax year 2018, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2019.
-For further guidance on bonus depreciation, visit the Department’s website.
+North Carolina did not adopt the 50% bonus depreciation provisions in IRC sections 168(k) or 168(n) for property placed in service for tax year 2019.
+Therefore, you must add 85% of the amount of bonus depreciation deducted on your federal return to your state return.
+Note: If you are required to addback bonus depreciation in tax year 2019, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2020.

--Adjustment for IRC Section 179 Expense Deduction.
-North Carolina did not conform to the increased federal expense deduction or increased investment limitations for tax year 2018.
+North Carolina did not conform to the increased federal expense deduction or increased investment limitations for tax year 2019.
 N.C. dollar and investment limitations are $25,000 and $200,000, respectively.
-Therefore, you must add 85% of the difference between the IRC section 179 expense deduction using federal limitations and the deduction using N.C. limitations to your State return.
-Note: If you are required to addback IRC section 179 expenses in tax year 2018, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2019.
-For further guidance on IRC section 179, visit the Department’s website.
+Therefore, you must add 85% of the difference between the IRC section 179 expense deduction using federal limitations and the deduction using N.C. limitations to your state return.
+Note: If you are required to addback IRC section 179 expenses in tax year 2019, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2020.

-(4) Effective for taxable years beginning on or after January 1, 2006 and repealed effective for taxable years beginning on or after January 1, 2014, certain contributions made to North Carolina’s National College Savings Program (“N.C.
-529”) were deductible for State tax purposes.
-If you took a State tax deduction for contributions made to the N.C.
-529 Plan while the deduction was in effect, and in tax year 2018, you withdrew funds from the Plan, you must add to federal adjusted gross income the amount deducted in the prior tax year to the extent the funds withdrawn were not used for a purpose allowed under IRC section 529.
+(3) Effective for taxable years beginning on or after January 1, 2006 and repealed effective for taxable years beginning on or after January 1, 2014, certain contributions made to North Carolina’s National College Savings Program (“N.C.
+529”) were deductible for state tax purposes.
+If you took a state tax deduction for contributions made to the N.C.
+529 Plan while the deduction was in effect, and in tax year 2020, you withdrew funds from the Plan, you must add to federal adjusted gross income the amount deducted in the prior tax year to the extent the funds withdrawn were not used for a purpose allowed under IRC section 529.

-(5) The amount by which a shareholder’s share of S Corporation income is reduced under section 1366(f)(2) of the Code for the taxable year by the amount of built-in gains tax imposed on the S Corporation under section 1374 of the Code.
+(4) The amount by which a shareholder’s share of S Corporation income is reduced under IRC section 1366(f)(2) for the taxable year by the amount of built-in gains tax imposed on the S Corporation under IRC section 1374.